aurelberra/stopwords/revision_notes.md

 * [x] Sort list alphabetically (except for numerals) using James Tauber's [Pyuca](https://github.com/jtauber/pyuca/) software
 * [x] Reinsert number "79" in Roman numerals
 * [x] Add "iiii" for "iv" in Roman numerals
+* [x] Add Homeric stopwords from the 1000 MFW of non-lemmatised and lemmatised versions of the *Iliad* and the *Odyssey*: 203 words, of which 137 unique.
+    * 103 *Iliad* stopwords
+    * 100 *Odyssey* stopwords
+* [x] Check the whole Greek list and remove 27 duplicates accidentally introduced in the critical abbreviations and in the articles.

 ## Unicode Greek memo